AdelaideSky/GoXlr-Macos/README.md

 For now, full control and compatibility of the GoXLR are not available on Mac.
-You would need a Windows virtual machine if you want to update colours, mic or effects settings but - unlike what TC-Helicon said, the device is perfectly compatible with MacOS and this application proves it.
+You would need a Windows virtual machine if you want to update colours or effects settings but - unlike what TC-Helicon said, the device is perfectly compatible with MacOS.

 **Disclaimer:** I have absolutely no link with TC-Helicon.
 I'm not affiliated with them and neither is this project.